jayrambhia/jayrambhia.github.com/_posts/2014-11-23-swipe-listview.markdown

 layout: post
 slug: swipe-listview
 title: Inbox Style Swipe ListView
+description: When Google Inbox was introduced, everyone loved the swipe interactions to archive/delete emails.
+We wanted to add the similar experience in our music player app so we replicated the implementation.
+Here's how to do it.
-keywords: [android development, android music player, google inbox ui, android ui, android animations, recyclerview swipe items, listview swipe items]
+keywords: [android development, android music player, google inbox ui, android ui, android animations, recyclerview swipe items, listview swipe items, user experience]
 ---

 Google's Inbox application has a really nice ListView where user could swipe right to mark the email done and swipe left to snooze the notification.
 I implemented something very similar to that using `ListView` and `ArrayAdapter`.